Llynkurin/SillyTavern-Extensions/README.md

 Install instructions:

-Take the folder and manually place like extensions/__WI_parentFolders
+Take the folder and manually place into your extensions folder like `extensions/__WI_parentFolders` Using an install link wont work (oops)

 ### WI_parentFolders
 Groups together entries with a shared prefix